ryalin/clique/README.md

 | 12/6 - 12/8 | - Clean up codebase and ensure robust testing, assistance on CUDA parallelization | - Start CUDA parallelization |
 | 12/9 - 12/12 | - Finish parallelization with CUDA<br>-Benchmark results | Same as Ryan |
 | 12/13 - 12/14 | - Final checks and benchmarks, writing final project report, prepare poster | Same as Ryan |

+## Milestone Report

+### Summary of work so far

+In week 1, we researched and found an np-complete problem (clique decision) to solve.
+The week ended with the completion of a project proposal.
+In the subsequent weeks up until now, we set up a codebase, wrote scripts to generate testing files, wrote the sequential algorithm in multiple ways to find the best one in terms of speed, and started parallelizing using OpenMP.
+We also introduced some bug fixes to our existing code this week and are wrapping up this milestone report (inception).

+### Thoughts on goals and deliverables

+The goals and deliverables stated in the proposal still seem very much doable and achievable, but we are currently slightly behind schedule due to the nature of how we initially planned our work.
+Our original plan was to parallelizing the clique decision algorithm using OpenMP and CUDA, achieving at least ½ * core_count speedup, and we seem to be on track.

+In the original plan, we listed the “nice to haves”/“hope to achieve” as parallelizing the algorithm like above, with at least 0.75 * core_count speedup, the development of a comprehensive testing suite for all edge cases, and a MPI parallelization.
+We hope to improve the speedup and testing suite, with our current optimization, but do not believe there is time left in the schedule to explore possible parallelization with MPI.

+New Goals: The new goals are largely the same as the old ones, except with the removal of parallelization with MPI, because that introduces an entirely new category of project work.

+- At least a ½ * core_count speedup with both OpenMP and CUDA, with hopefully a 0.75 * core_count speedup.

+- A larger testing suite than currently (currently there are 3 types of graphs with 3 different sizes each to test with)

+### Plan with presentation

+At the poster session, we plan to show graphs denoting the benchmark results obtained from parallelization with OpenMP and CUDA.
+If time allows, we may also develop a demo to show, where the audience can give us a clique size they want to search for in our graphs.

+### Preliminary results

+We currently do not have concrete preliminary results.
+We do have some initial speedups calculated from our OpenMP parallel implementation but still have to verify correctness.

+### Concerns and issues

+It seems to be just a matter of coding and doing the work, in the face of a busy schedule.
+We still are thinking of ways to parallelize our code the best way possible, but that will take some trial and error which takes lots of time.